thiagoa/notes/SQL.md

 How far should the decomposition be taken?
 Atomicity depends on business requirements and whether you need some information to be indexed or not.

-Example: Storing addresses should be uniquely designed according to business requirements, no matter how company X solves the problem.
+**Example**: Storing addresses should be uniquely designed according to business requirements, no matter how company X solves the problem.
 On the other hand, trying to be too precise may create distracting and potentially irrelevant problems around edge cases.

-#### Primary keys
+##### Primary keys

 - A primary key will often be compound.
 - Can't be ambiguous.